Dexalot/dexalot-docs/docs/contracts/Errors.md

 PB-FRFD-01: failed to refund

+PB-INVT-01: target chain does not have enough inventory to cover this withdrawal

+PB-INVZ-01: inventoryBySymbolId needs to be 0

 PB-IVEC-01: invalid endpoint caller

-PB-LENM-01: length mismatch in setDelayThresholds
+PB-LENM-01: length mismatch in array type function parameters

-PB-LENM-02: length mismatch in setEpochVolumeCaps

 PB-MING-01: gas can not be less than 200000 minimum gas required